wizard04wsu/atom_skip-attribute-end-quote/README.md

-# skip-attribute-end-quote package

-A package for the [Atom text editor](https://atom.io/).
+A package for the [Atom text editor](https://atom.io/) that skips extra closing quotes as you type HTML/XML tag attributes.

-When you type the end quote after an HTML/XML tag attribute value, if there was already an existing end quote, it will be deleted.
+When you type a closing quote after an attribute value, if there was already a closing quote, it will be deleted.
 This prevents you from having to use the right arrow key to get out of the attribute and continue typing.